Electric Dreams (2017 TV series): Reception

-On review aggregation website Rotten Tomatoes, the series has an approval rating of 73% based on reviews from 52 critics, with an average rating of 6.06/10.
+On review aggregation website Rotten Tomatoes, the series has an approval rating of 72% based on reviews from 53 critics, with an average rating of 6.06/10.
 The site's critical consensus reads, "Electric Dreams's dreamy production values and optimistic tone help make up for a lack of originality and tonal cohesion – and save the show from feeling like just another Black Mirror clone."
 Metacritic assigned the first season a weighted average score of 68 out of 100, based on 16 critics, indicating "generally favorable reviews".

 Accolades

 Broadcast

-The series was greenlit for production by Channel 4 in the UK and Amazon Video in the United States.
+The series was greenlit for production by Channel 4 in the UK and Amazon Prime in the United States.
 The first six episodes were screened weekly on Channel 4 in 2017, with the rest premiering on 12 January 2018 on Amazon, when the entire season was released on Amazon Streaming worldwide (except UK, Canada and Australia).
 On Amazon, the episode order is sequenced differently from the UK broadcast.
-Electric Dreams was broadcast on Space in Canada, and on the streaming service Stan in Australia.
+Electric Dreams was broadcast on Space in Canada and on the streaming service Stan in Australia.